zichuan-liu/IB4LLMs/README.md

       primaryClass={cs.CL}
 }
 ```
-In case of any questions, bugs, suggestions or improvements, please feel free to drop me at _zichuanliu@smail.nju.edu.cn_ or open an issue.
+In case of any questions, bugs, suggestions, or improvements, please feel free to drop me at _zichuanliu@smail.nju.edu.cn_ or open an issue.

 ## Further Reading
-For more information about theroies and limitations of exsiting methods, please see [THIS SILED](https://zichuan-liu.github.io/talk/ib_slides.pdf).
+For more information about theories and limitations of existing methods, please see [THIS SILED](https://zichuan-liu.github.io/talk/ib_slides.pdf).

 The following are related works: